 Lunches, which for some became brunches, were typically a small choice of dishes served to our table.
 The choice wasn’t vast, but the chef clearly focused on very fresh ingredients and clean flavours; the dishes were delicious as the result.
 At one serving, they included: chick-pea salad, beetroot salad, both vegetable & beef fajita wraps and a handful of small dips, crudités and warm bread rolls.
 Dessert was banana slices in toffee with ice cream.

 Just in case we were hungry, afternoon tea was on offer, with a small selection of cupcakes, sandwiches, biscuits and some mixed fruits

 With the same approach of fresh ingredients and clean flavours, dinner on one occasion was a starter of tempura prawns with pickled cucumber and herb salad – which was crispy and delicious; a main course of duck and noodles with stir-fried vegetables with ginger and orange sauce – which maintained its separate flavours and crispness very well; and a fairly sticky malva pudding with crème Anglaise.

 Drinks included: House wines, beers, local spirits, soft drinks and bottled water are included.

-Family holidays: For a family safari with small children, the malaria-free Cape is obvious and if your budget allows, then Ecca Lodge should be top of your list.
-This Kwandwe lodge caters particularly well for families with children, with special activities like 'frog safaris' to seek out local amphibians.See more ideas for Family holidays in South Africa
+Family holidays: For South Africa family safari holidays with small children, Ecca Lodge should be top of your list.
+This Kwandwe lodge is a bit more pricey but caters exceedingly well to families with children, with special activities like 'frog safaris' to seek out local amphibians.See more ideas for Family holidays in South Africa

 Birdwatching: Kwandwe is an attractive destination for birders as the guidng is good and it is home to many key species like black storks, martial eagles and the stunning blue cranes, South Africa’s national bird, after which the reserve was named.See more ideas for Birdwatching in South Africa